BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 • It also plays an important role in the development of diseases like cancer

-Because blueberries are high in antioxidants, they can help neutralize some of the free radicals that cause damage to our DNA.
+Furthermore, because blueberries are high in antioxidants, they can help neutralize some of the free radicals that cause damage to our DNA.

 BOTTOM LINE: